Black Boxes: An Application for many models in

-Still the assumption of \ref{5.2} is too strong: it do not cover all the desirable cases, though it cover many of them.
+Still, the assumption of \ref{5.2} is too strong: it does not cover all the desirable cases, though it covers many of them.
 However, a statement weaker than the conclusion of \ref{5.2} holds under weaker cardinality restrictions and the proof of \ref{5.1} above works using it, thus we will finish the proof of \ref{5.1}.